ktekinay/Xojo-Tokenizer/README.md

 ## Details

-See the [Wiki](https://github.com/ktekinay/Xojo-Tokenizer/wiki) for the API and step-by-step instructctions.
+See the [Wiki](https://github.com/ktekinay/Xojo-Tokenizer/wiki) for the API and step-by-step instructions.

 ## Who Did This?